ValeruS/terraform-provider-mssql/docs/resources/user.md

 * `server` - (Required) Server and login details for the SQL Server.
 The attributes supported in the `server` block is detailed below.
 * `database` - (Optional) The user will be created in this database.
 Defaults to `master`.
 Changing this forces a new resource to be created.
 * `username` - (Required) The name of the database user.
 Changing this forces a new resource to be created.
 * `password` - (Optional) The password of the database user.
 Conflicts with the `login_name` argument.
-Changing this forces a new resource to be created.
+Changing this resource property modifies the existing resource.
 * `login_name` - (Optional) The login name of the database user.
 This must refer to an existing SQL Server login name.
 Conflicts with the `password` argument.
 Changing this forces a new resource to be created.
 * `object_id` - (Optional) The Microsoft Entra Object ID (Azure AD Object ID) of the user, group, or service principal.
 Required when creating a user mapped to an Azure AD identity.
 This can be used instead of looking up the Azure AD identity by username.
 Changing this forces a new resource to be created.
 * `type` - (Optional) Specifies the type of a Microsoft Entra principal. `E` indicates the principal is a user or a service principal (an application or a managed identity). `X` indicates the principal is a group.
 Required when `object_id` is specified.
 Changing this forces a new resource to be created.